Introduction

 sudo netfilter-persistent reload

-command most likely will not work, so you need to reconfigure the iptables-persistent
+If you are running inside a container the netfilter-persistent command most likely will not work, so you need to reconfigure the iptables-persistent package.

 sudo dpkg-reconfigure iptables-persistent